-“Old Dan Tucker’s Grave” is the burial site of Reverend Daniel Tucker who came to Elbert County to take up a land grant and became one of the county’s most useful and best known citizens.
-Rev. Tucker died April 7, 1818.
+“Old Dan Tucker’s Grave” is the burial site of Reverend Daniel Tucker who came to Elbert County to take up a land grant and became one of the county’s most useful and best-known citizens.
+Rev. Tucker died on April 7, 1818.
 His grave site is located off Highway 72 east of Elberton.

 Another important job that Daniel Tucker had was ferrying people back and forth across the Savannah River between the states of Georgia and South Carolina.
 Records in the Elbert County Courthouse show that in 1798, Tucker bought from Mr. John Heard for $1,000 in cash, part of the “Cook’s Ferry Tract” with a ferry and all the items that went with it.
 The ferry was well situated and continued to serve the traveling public until bridges were built for the coming of automobiles.

 Besides farming and carrying travelers across the river, Daniel Tucker was probably best known for his role as a Methodist minister who cared very deeply for the slave population.
 He spent much of his time teaching them and praying with them.
 The slaves adored him, writing verse after verse about him to show their appreciation for all that he did for them.
 Their song about “Old Dan Tucker” has become a famous part of American folk music.